stephenscki/gan_experiments/README.md

 # gan_experiments
-quick/small experiments with GAN to understand it better
+quick/small experiments with GAN to futher understanding